 But most in the world no longer believe in this healing influence, and this causes them to simply turn off their spiritual and mental faculties and simply deny the problem, because it is too painful to acknowledge infirmity when there is no hope of redemption.
-Instead they turn to 1) a rejection that what ails them is truly an infirmity, leading them to simply define themselves by the infirmity and to seek justification, both internally and externally, for their problems, or to 2) incorrectly conclude that the diversity and blessing of our imperfections is not that we can share with others our strengths and gradually overcome the weaknesses, but that we can continue in our weaknesses without shame by relying on others’ strengths.
-The first is poisonous in that it turns the soul against anyone who would bring them into the light and help them achieve even greater happiness than they already have, and the second is poisonous in that it lulls its believers into a sense that they are victims who are entitled against the rest of the world for their support.
+Instead they turn to 1) a rejection that what ails them is truly an infirmity, leading them to simply define themselves by the infirmity and to seek justification, both internally and externally, for their problems, or to 2) incorrectly conclude that the diversity and blessing of our imperfections is not that we can share with others our strengths and gradually overcome the weaknesses, but that we can continue in our weaknesses without shame by plundering others’ strengths.
+The first is poisonous in that it turns the soul against anyone who would bring them into the light and help them achieve even greater happiness than they already have, and the second is poisonous in that it pulls its believers into a sense that they are victims who are entitled against the rest of the world for their support.
 One must ask whether Christ came and paid the ultimate price in order to merely protect us and preserve us despite our weaknesses, or to also deliver us from our weaknesses and take us to greater heights.

 “Be ye therefore perfect, as our Father in Heaven is perfect.” –Jesus Christ